-The answers are written in clear and well-understandable language, by which students can score better marks in the exam.
+The answers are written in a well-understandable language, by which students can score better marks in the exam.
+Doing regular practice of Class 7 Science Chapter 9 question answers improves the understanding and confidence.

 Question 1.
 Complete the journey of food through the alimentary canal by filling up the boxes with appropriate parts—